pravalikakanika/Sprint_0/README.md

 # Introduction

-- This document provides a detailed guide to Apache Maven, a build automation and dependency management tool for Java projects.
-It explains Maven's purpose in automating tasks like compilation, testing, packaging, and deployment, while managing project dependencies.
--  Key features include the use of a centralized pom.xml file for configuration, automatic dependency management, a defined build lifecycle with phases, and plugin support for extending functionality.
-- The document describes three types of repositories: Local Repository (on your machine), Central Repository (the default online repository), and Remote (Custom) Repositories, where Maven fetches project dependencies.
+This document is a comprehensive guide to Apache Maven, covering its role in automating Java project builds, managing dependencies via pom.xml, supporting a structured build lifecycle with plugins, and using local, central, and remote repositories for dependency resolution.

 # What is Maven